tlundgren/skeleton_android/readme.md

 - Fragments are connected using Navigation with SafeArgs.
 - Settings are persisted using Shared Preferences.
 - Data is displayed using a Recycler view and adapters.
+- Some UI data is exposed via LiveData.
 - Local data is persisted in a SQLite database using Room, with DAO and repository to manage it.
 - Remote data is fetched from a web service with Retrofit, and built into domain classes with Moshi.
 - Asynchronous tasks use Kotlin coroutines.